About CBA - Basic Facts & Figures

 The College of Business Administration (CBA) is one of eight colleges of California State University, Long Beach.
 As one of the largest campuses of the California State University system, Cal State Long Beach is a comprehensive, four-year institution that was established as the Los Angeles-Orange County State College in 1949 to serve the areas of Orange County and southeastern Los Angeles County.
 The name was changed to Long Beach State College in 1959, and, after two more name changes, to California State University, Long Beach in 1972.

 Business studies at Cal State Long Beach began in 1949 with 24 business students and four faculty members, accounting for one-seventh of the campus population.
-Business Administration was part of the Social Science Division from its inception until 1957, when the division was renamed the Division of Business and Social Sciences.
+Business Administration was part of the Social Science Division until 1957, when the division was renamed the Division of Business and Social Sciences.
 In 1958, the two academic areas split and Business Administration became a division in its own right, with Dr. S. Austen Reep as founding dean.
 By the mid-1960s, the business school had close to 3,800 business students, 29 full-time faculty members, and 13 part-time lecturers.
-The Division of Business Administration was upgraded to the School of Business Administration in 1967, and in 1992, the name was changed to the College of Business Administration.
+The Division of Business Administration was upgraded to the School of Business Administration in 1967, and the name was changed to the College of Business Administration in 1992.

-In 1972, the CBA gained its initial accreditation from the American Assembly of Collegiate Schools of Business that is now called Association to Advance Collegiate Schools of Business International (AACSB).
-Today, the CBA is home to nearly 3,500 undergraduate business majors and approximately 250 graduate students.
+In 1972, the CBA gained its initial accreditation from the Association to Advance Collegiate Schools of Business International (AACSB).
+Today, the CBA is home to over 3,600 undergraduate business majors and over 200 graduate students.
 The CBA is served by approximately 100 full-time and part-time faculty members.